sez11a/liferay-docs/userGuide/en/chapters/17-advanced-portal-operation.markdown

 	_log.error("Reindexing " + node.getName(), e1);

-To enable your logging messages to appear in your server's log file via the control panel, click the *Add Category* tab on the same *Log Levels* page.
+To enable your logging messages to appear in your server's log file via the Control Panel, click the *Add Category* tab on the same *Log Levels* page.

 ![Figure 17.8: Adding your own logging classes is as simple as specifying it in this field.](../../images/maintaining-add-log-category.png)